-Qualifying Facilities (QFs) are power producers or co-generators who can sell their electricity to public utilities.
+Qualifying facilities (QF) are existing generators that are connected to PG&E's transmission or distribution systems, which produce power through wind, hydroelectric, biomass, waste, geothermal or cogeneration facilities.
 QFs generate about 25 percent of PG&E's energy supply.
 Energy deregulation has allowed these generators to choose the markets in which they sell the electricity they generate.

 Below, you will find the different types of agreements detailing the terms of a facility's interconnection with PG&E:

 |Tariff||Project size 0–20 MW Tariff||Project size ≥ 20 MW||Governing Agency|

 |Electric Rule 21||Contact Rule21gen@pge.com for specific IA information||CPUC|